How to be a better key account manager

 Between the clients we like, and the clients who make the most noise (they're not always the same) - it can be easy to overlook some.
 Don't fall into the trap of thinking "no news is good news", so, , create a contact plan to help you engage more regularly with all your clients.

 Run a report in your CRM or export your calendar from Outlook and compare that to your client contacts.
 How many where you in touch with and how often?
 What kind of conversations were they?
 Strategic, tactical, issue resolution?

 Ask yourself who's missing and who did I neglect.

 How can I distribute my time more fairly so I give attention to all my clients, even those that don't ask for it.

 You don't want to be the last to know when a client's contract is up for renewal, trust me.
 Like when an RFP lands on your desk.
 By that stage they've already talking to other vendors and thinking about their future.

 A future without you in it.

 Your goal is bid avoidance.
 Secure your clients on new contracts before they go to market.
 Before they wonder if there's something bigger and better out there.

-Find out which of your clients contracts are up for renewal this year.
+Find out which of your clients contracts are up for renewal in the next 12 months.
 Then read the terms and conditions of their contracts.
 Look for items related to the contract termination, like: